Volscente/cracking_the_code/README.md

 allowing us to choose the one with maximum profit and a weight that doesn’t exceed ‘C’.

 #### Top-down Dynamic Programming with Memoization
+Memoization is when we store the results of all the previously solved sub-problems and return the results from memory if we encounter a problem that has already been solved.

+Since we have two changing values (capacity and currentIndex) in our recursive function knapsackRecursive(), we can use a two-dimensional array to store the results of all the solved sub-problems.
+As mentioned above, we need to store results for every sub-array (i.e., for every possible index ‘i’) and every possible capacity ‘c.’